seekrcentral/seekr2/docs/tutorial.rst

    The files and directories of a SEEKR2 calculation.

 * **model.xml** - This is arguably the most important file.
-It contains most of the important information used by later SEEKR2 stages.
+It contains most of the high-level information used by later SEEKR2 stages.

 * **anchor_0/, anchor_1/, etc...** - These directories contain the MD
   simulation information in two directories: